DCS-training/IntroToDatabases/Non-SQL_Tutorial.md

 - can handle data that is not uniform, or in different formats
 - typically stores data in a single structure, such as a json

-Below is an example of a non-sql database on MongoDB.
+Below is an example of a non-sql database on MongoDB, in the MongoDB Compass UI.
 The data consists of public metrics from Twitter - pseudoanonymised and preprocessed.

 ![Sample Image](https://github.com/DCS-training/IntroToDatabases/blob/main/images/Markdown%20file.png)

-In the above example, you can also see an example of nested data.
-This is standard in a Json format, but allows your object to include its own Rows/Columns structured data.
+In the above example, you can also see an example of nested data under sentiment_scores.
+This is the result of a sentiment analysis operation performed using VADER in Python.
+The scores have been stored within the document, and can be opened using the drop down arrow in the MongoDB Compass UI.
+Nested data is standard in a Json format, but allows your object to include its own Rows/Columns structured data.
 This is very handy if you have associated strucutred data, such as image metadata, or comments to social media posts for example.

 ## MongoDB